 - Alex Jones originally claimed Sandy Hook was an outright hoax.

-- Alex Jones and InfoWars absolve themselves by taking the stance that “there are simply a bunch unanswered questions”
+- Alex Jones and InfoWars would later absolve themselves by taking the stance that “there are simply a bunch unanswered questions”

 - In reality, these questions have either been answered or are irrelevant